>

 Equipment other than what is standard can result in a considerable

-loads of an axle group into one axle load.
-Only on tandem axles with two
+of an axle group into one axle load.
+Only on tandem axles with two identical

 correspond to the geometric center of the tandem